programminghistorian/jekyll/en/individual.md

 # Single Donations

 One-time donations can be made to the Programming Historian via [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7BGHUZRVS4LYL&source=url), bank transfer (Lloyds Bank account number 55263268, sort code 30-96-26), or cheque (made payable to ‘ProgHist Ltd’ and posted to ‘Dr James Baker, Arts A135, University of Sussex, United Kingdom, BN1 9RH’).
-For donations via bank transfer and cheque, we’d be grateful if you could write to us at programminghistorian@gmail.com to let us know who you are and why you’ve chosen to support our work.
+For donations via bank transfer and cheque, we’d be grateful if you could write to us at <a href="mailto:programminghistorian@gmail.com">programminghistorian@gmail.com</a> to let us know who you are and why you’ve chosen to support our work.

 # Organisational Support